FadriPestalozzi/WeekdayWallpaperChanger/README.md

 ## 🚀 Features

-1. **Graphical Folder Selection**
+1. ### Graphical Folder Selection
-   - Easy GUI dialogs for picking image and script locations—no path-typing needed.
+   - **Intuitive GUI** dialogs to pick image and script locations either by mouse or copy-paste your path.

-2. **Wallpaper Display Mode Selection**
+2. ### Wallpaper Display Mode Selection
    - Choose how wallpaper images are displayed on your monitors:
      - **Stretch**: Distorts image to fill screen exactly (no black bars)
      - **Fill**: Crops image while maintaining aspect ratio (no black bars)